 In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 supersedes the revenue recognition requirements under ASC 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the ASC.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
-Under the new guidance, an entity is required to perform the following five steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract, and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
-The new guidance will significantly enhance comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
+Under the guidance, an entity is required to perform the following five steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
+The guidance will significantly enhance comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
 Additionally, the guidance requires improved disclosures as to the nature, amount, timing and uncertainty of revenue that is recognized.
 In March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net), which clarified the implementation guidance on principal versus agent considerations.
 In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, which clarified the implementation guidance regarding performance obligations and licensing arrangements.
-In May 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606)-Narrow-Scope Improvements and Practical Expedients, which clarified guidance on assessing collectability, presenting sales tax, measuring non-cash consideration, and certain transition matters.
-The new guidance will be effective for the annual reporting period beginning after December 15, 2017, includin
+In May 2016, the FASB issued ASU 2016-12, Revenue from Contracts with Customers (Topic 606)-Narrow-Scope Improvements and Practical Expedients, which clarified guidance on assessing collectability, presenting sales tax, measuring non-cash consideration, and certain transition matters.
+The guidance is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+Substantially all of the Company's income is not within the scope of ASU 2014-09.
+For those income items that are within the scope of ASU 2014-09 (primarily fee income), the Company has similar performance obligations as compared with deliverables and separate units of account previously identified.
+As a result, the Company's timing of its revenue recognition remains the same and the adoption of the standard did not have a material impact on the Company's consolidated financial statements.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities which amends the guidance related to the classification and measurement of investments in equity securities.
 The guidance requires equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 The ASU will also amend the guidance related to the presentation of certain fair value changes for financial liabilities measured at fair value and certain disclosure requirements associated with the fair value of financial instruments.
-For public companies, this ASU is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The impact of the adoption of this new accounting standard on the Company's consolidated financial statements is not expected to be material.
+ASU 2016-01 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+The adoption of this new accounting standard did not have a material impact on the Company's consolidated financial statements.